Chinese nationality law: Rights and restrictions

-Although China, Hong Kong, and Macau constitute a single country, Chinese citizens do not have freedom of movement in all three jurisdictions.
+Although mainland China, Hong Kong, and Macau constitute a single country, Chinese citizens do not have freedom of movement in all three jurisdictions.
 Each region maintains a separate immigration policy and can deny entry to or deport non-resident Chinese citizens visiting from outside that territory.
 When traveling to other countries, visa requirements vary depending on where a Chinese citizen is permanently resident.
 As of 2025, mainland Chinese residents can travel to 83, Macau residents to 144, and Hong Kong residents to 169 destinations without pre-departure approval for visa.

 Mainland China

 Hukou is a household registration system that regulates internal migration within mainland China.
 Citizens are assigned a hukou classification (rural or urban) at birth based on their family's registration.
 The type of social welfare a person receives from the state is tied to hukou; individuals with rural hukou are allocated a housing plot with land for farming, while urban residents are provided with a variety of government services in their locale including healthcare, public education, unemployment benefits, and subsidized housing.
 Changing from a rural hukou to an urban one was tightly controlled and very rare until the 1980s.
 While reforms have relaxed these regulations in recent years, requirements for changing registration vary by location and can be very stringent in the largest cities.
 Likewise, urban-to-rural conversion is extremely difficult due to the land use rights associated with rural hukou.

 Chinese nationals who acquire a foreign nationality are obliged to renounce their Chinese nationality, which also implies that their hukou is cancelled.
 However, high numbers of former Chinese citizens were reported who are reluctant to cancel their hukou due to the social benefits bound to it.
 Due to insufficient communication between the relevant authorities, such practice even allows these individuals to illegally reacquire Chinese nationality by applying for a Chinese passport on the basis of their hukou they did not cancel as required.

 Chinese nationals of mainland China are required to register for Resident Identity Cards, eligible to hold People's Republic of China passports, and able to vote in direct elections for local People's Congresses or village committees.
 When temporarily visiting Hong Kong or Macau, mainland Chinese residents must obtain Two-way Permits from their local public security bureau authorities.
 If permanently settling in either special administrative region, they must be approved for One-way Permits.